Updated

 6. Can I get my criminal record sealed?

 DWAI and DUI convictions can never be sealed in Colorado Springs.
-But UDD convictions may be expunged after the defendant turns 21 years old.
+Though UDD convictions may be expunged after you turn 21 years old.

 Legal References